Mathematics in Ethiopia: Weight

 Since measurements of weight often require accurate units or standardized scales, they were used less frequently than measurements of capacity (volume) in the past in Ethiopia.
 Still, there are three basic ways in which weight has been traditionally determined.

 First, an object's lightness or heaviness could be simply assessed by feel (holding in one's hand) or sight (visual approximation).
-Second, a basic estimation of weight (such as of a load carried by a porter or draft animal) might be compared to a fundamentally different but familiar unit of another measure, such as the length of an human arm or the volume held in a hand.
+Second, a basic estimation of weight (such as of a load carried by a porter or draft animal) might be compared to a fundamentally different but familiar unit of another measure, such as the length of a human arm or the volume held in a hand.
 Third, more accurate comparisons of relative weights were done using scales or other apparatus.

 Hand measurements were used in many parts of the country to purchase market goods, such as butter.
 The concepts of load and capacity were often used in lieu of weight when measuring cheap, bulk commodities, such as grain.
 More sophisticated and accurate techniques were only used for valuable goods such as medicine, gold, and silver.
 In fact, in the case of gold and silver, weight was essentially considered a concept of value.

 Load

-The concept of load—a rough measurement based on the average weight carried by a human porter, donkey, mule, or camel—has long been a widely-used unit of weight in traditional Ethiopia, due to its natural emergence from traditional transport.
+The concept of load—a rough measurement based on the average weight carried by a human porter, donkey, mule, or camel—has long been a widely used unit of weight in traditional Ethiopia, due to its natural emergence from traditional transport.
 Portuguese Jesuit missionary Manuel de Almeida noted in the 17th century that "the Emperor 'raises ten or twelve thousand loads of provisions' from State lands", while the chronicle of Emperor Iyasu I (r.
 1682–1706) "reveals that taxes on trade were likewise largely based on mule and donkey loads".